How to Pick the Right Marine Research Expedition for You

 - To what extent does the project link with the local community?

 It is a big step and potentially a large financial investment; do not be afraid to ask the expedition companies lots of questions to help you make your decision.
 Talk to staff, go to an open day if you can, ask if you can speak to an ex-volunteer.
 Make sure you end up getting the most fulfilling experience that is right for you.
+Several WiseOceans staff have been on expeditions – read more about their life-changing experiences.

 Get out there, make a difference, see the World.